IBM/kif/docs/tutorial.md

 > (**Statement** (**Item** [Garfield](http://dbpedia.org/resource/Garfield)) (**ValueSnak** (**Property** [author](http://dbpedia.org/property/author)) (**Item** [Jim Davis (cartoonist)](http://dbpedia.org/resource/Jim_Davis_(cartoonist)))))
 > (**Statement** (**Item** [Camelot](http://dbpedia.org/resource/Camelot)) (**ValueSnak** (**Property** [ruler](http://dbpedia.org/property/ruler)) (**Item** [King Arthur](http://dbpedia.org/resource/King_Arthur))))

+The result of the previous filter is a stream of statements following the Wikidata syntax but with entities in the DBpedia namespace.

 !!! note

-    Expect some delay when running queries over DBpedia, as its official SPARQL endpoint is slower than Wikidata's.

-The result of the previous filter is a stream of statements following the Wikidata syntax but with entities in the DBpedia namespace.
-This is so because KIF's DBpedia SPARQL mappings do not attempt to convert entities in the DBpedia namespace into that of Wikidata.
-(The exception are Wikidata properties: the DBpedia SPARQL mappings support the automatic conversion of DBpedia properties into Wikidata properties, as we'll see in a moment.)
+    KIF's DBpedia SPARQL mappings do not attempt to convert entities in the DBpedia namespace into that of Wikidata.
+The exception are Wikidata properties which, as we'll see in a moment, are converted by the DBpedia SPARQL mappings into equivalent DBpedia properties whenever possible.

 We can use the DBpedia vocabulary module [`db`][kif_lib.vocabulary.db] to write filters referring to DBpedia entities.
 For example: